-- Report all spills promptly to the Company/Project Manager/Company Environmental Officer who will determine the proper management and disposal.
-If the release is of a reportable quantity, the Project Manager will notify the appropriate regulatory agency. - The responsible Subcontractor will perform proper cleanup of accidental releases of materials.
+- Report all spills promptly to the Company/Project Manager/Company Environmental Officer, who will determine the proper management and disposal.
+If the release is of a reportable quantity, the Project Manager will notify the appropriate regulatory agency. - The Seller shall perform proper cleanup of accidental releases of materials.
 Cleanup is to be done by properly trained personnel.
 Hazardous waste from the cleanup must be packaged, transported, and disposed of by a licensed entity.
-The Project Manager must be given a copy of the hauler's manifest. - Depending on the materials spilled, the Company/Project Manager may require the responsible Subcontractor to hire a certified laboratory to take an appropriate number of soil samples to test at their laboratory.
-A copy of the results is to be given to the Project Manager. - For inside work, provide a spill kit, prevent spills to floor drains and do not discharge waste into any ORNL systems without approval. - For outside work, provide a spill kit, inspect equipment for leaks, and repair leaking equipment in a timely manner.
+The Project Manager must be given a copy of the hauler's manifest. - Depending on the materials spilled, the Company/Project Manager may require the Seller to hire a certified laboratory to take an appropriate number of soil samples to test at their laboratory.
+A copy of the results is to be given to the Project Manager. - For inside work, the Seller shall provide a spill kit, prevent spills to floor drains, and not discharge waste into any ORNL systems without approval. - For outside work, the Seller shall provide a spill kit, inspect equipment for leaks, and repair leaking equipment in a timely manner.